ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The client's response to this challenge indicates its agreement to this challenge by sending the server the key authorization covering the challenge's token and the client's account key.
-In addition, the client MAY advise the server at which IP the challenge is provisioned.

 keyAuthorization (required, string):
 : The key authorization for this challenge.
 This value MUST match the token